13531994243/jerturowetz.github.io/about.md

 introduction: |

     As a full-stack engineer I've jumped from automating deploys for intranets to budgeting & prototyping web apps.
-Recently, my main areas of focus have been custom Wordpress development, plugins & extensions.
+Recently, my main area of focus has been Wordpress development, plugins & extensions.

 actions:
   - label: "Fork me on GitHub"